 Those with ESRD will likely get primary insurance through Original Medicare.
-It is possible to join a Medicare Advantage plan only if the following situations apply to you:
+It is possible to join a Medicare Advantage plan only if you:

-- You develop ESRD while already enrolled in a Medicare Advantage plan
+- Develop ESRD while already enrolled in a Medicare Advantage plan

-- You are already receiving health coverage through the same company that offers the Medicare Advantage plan
+- Are already receiving health coverage through the same company that offers the Medicare Advantage plan

-- You have received dialysis or a successful kidney transplant and qualify for Original Medicare benefits
+- Have received dialysis or a successful kidney transplant and qualify for Original Medicare benefits

 If you have ESRD, you are likely eligible for a Medicare Special Needs Plan (SNP).

 Medicare Advantage, Pre-Existing Conditions, and Medicare Supplement Insurance

 Medicare Advantage is just one of many forms of Medicare supplement insurance.
 If Medicare Advantage isn’t right for you, you may want to consider a Medicare Part D or Medigap policy.